Greek Ship

 The Greek Ship (کشتی یونانی, Kešti-ye Yunāni) is the nickname of a cargo steamship, Khoula F, that has been beached on the southwest coast of Kish Island, Iran, since 1966.
 She was built in 1943 by the British shipyard of William Hamilton and Company in Port Glasgow, Scotland, under the name Empire Trumpet.
 From 1946 to 1966, she passed through a series of British and Iranian owners and various changes of name.
-Her final owners were Greek, and the nickname given to her derives from them.
+Her final owners were Greek.

 Propulsion

-Empire Trumpet had nine corrugated furnaces with a combined grate area of 165 sqft that heated three 220 lbf/in2 single-ended boilers with a combined heating surface of 7248 sqft.
-The boilers raised steam for its triple-expansion engine, which had cylinders of 24.5 in, 39 in and 72 in bore by 48 in stroke and was rated at 510 NHP.
+Empire Trumpet was steam powered.
+She had nine corrugated furnaces with a combined grate area of 165 sqft that heated three 220 lbf/in2 single-ended boilers with a combined heating surface of 7248 sqft.
+The boilers supplied a triple-expansion engine, which had cylinders of 24.5 in, 39 in and 72 in bore by 48 in stroke, and was rated at 510 NHP.
 The engine was built by David Rowan & Co Ltd of Glasgow.